GoogleCloudDataproc/initialization-actions/flink/README.md

     --initialization-actions gs://<GCS_BUCKET>/flink.sh
     --initialization-action-timeout 5m
     ```
 1. 1.
 You can log into the master node of the cluster to submit jobs to Flink.
 Flink is installed in `/usr/lib/flink` (unless you change the setting) which contains a `bin` directory with Flink. **Note** - you need to specify `HADOOP_CONF_DIR=/etc/hadoop/conf` before your Flink commands for them to execute properly.
-By default, a detached Flink YARN session is started for you.
-To find its application id, run `yarn application -list`.

-To run a job on the default session, run:
+To run a job on an existing YARN session, run:

 ```bash
 HADOOP_CONF_DIR=/etc/hadoop/conf /usr/lib/flink/bin/flink run -m yarn-cluster -yid <session application id> <job jar>